cmonaghan/ai-bartender/README.md

 ## Deploy with Vercel

+Create a new project and API key in the OpenAI developer portal: https://platform.openai.com/api-keys

 Initialize Vercel

     vercel

-Share the OpenAI API key to the project under team settings
+Save the OpenAI API key to the project

 In the project settings, disable [Vercel Authentication](https://vercel.com/cmonaghans-projects-a39a8622/ai-bartender/settings/deployment-protection)